 2. TOUR GEORGIA’S OLD GOVERNOR'S MANSION

 An iconic favorite, Georgia’s Old Governor’s Mansion is a visit that must be added to your fall bucket list.
 Learn from history enthusiasts about Milledgeville’s season as the capital city of Georgia during the complex social issues leading to the American Civil War.
-The one hour guided tour will cover the history of the governor’s and indentured and enslaved peoples that called the Mansion home while forging the future of Georgia during the 1850’s.
-Tours are on the top of the hour from Tuesday through Sunday.
+The one-hour guided tour will cover the history of the governors and indentured and enslaved peoples who called the Mansion home while forging the future of Georgia during the 1850s.
+Tours are at the top of the hour from Tuesday through Sunday.

 Fall ushers in a season of quiet reflection along the shores of Milledgeville’s Lake Sinclair.
 Pack a light jacket and cruise along the waters via boat for a day spent soaking up nature’s fall glory or bring along your bait and tackle for some time fishing our waters.
-With the crowds of summer dying down, it’s also a serene time to paddle along in a kayak or on a paddleboard.
+Sinclair Marina, Twin Lakes Jet Ski and JereShai Lakeside have boat and jet ski rentals suited for all your fun adventures for half or full days.
+With the crowds of summer dying down, it’s also a serene time to paddle along in a kayak or on a paddleboard from Sinclair Wild Watersports.

 Hiking and biking enthusiasts will love the fall foliage and crispy fresh air at Bartram Forest.
 Venture along small ponds, over bridges and through the pines for an elevated terrain that will reconnect you with the quiet joy of mother nature’s most colorful season.
 For cyclists, just note that the trails are natural terrain and are best suited to mountain biking.
 Looking for more?
 Experience the harmonious fall atmosphere at seven of our favorite locations around Milledgeville--it will leaf you wanting to see more!